 Use this checklist to make sure your new home doesn't contain any hidden surprises.
-Completed House Notes: TIPS Have a qualified builder inspect the property and provide a professional condition report.
+Completed House Notes: Have a qualified builder inspect the property and provide a professional condition report.
 Highlight any structural problems or issues, such as rising damp or old wiring.
 Obtain quotes for repair.
-PRIVATE SALE AND AUCTION Organise pest inspection.
-0 PRIVATE PURCHASE Get a mortgage pre-approval - it will establish your credentials as a serious buyer and may give you leverage to negotiate.
-Do not sign any contracts without the approval of your solicitor.
-Check the local council's building regulations should you plan to renovate and determine any restrictions that may apply before you buy.
-0 Insert an acceptance date into your offer by which time it will lapse if it is not officially accepted.
-AUCTION Attend a few auctions to familiarise yourself with the process before you take the plunge.
-Have all legal aspects relating to the land and title checked by your solicitor or conveyancer. $\bigcirc$ Obtain a copy of the auction rules and conditions and make sure you understand them well.
-Also have your solicitor review the contract before you attend the auction, and ask them to negotiate conditions on your behalf - for example, longer settlement terms or less deposit down.
+Organise pest inspection.
+0 Check the local council's building regulations should you plan to renovate and determine any restrictions that may apply before you buy.
+0 Have all legal aspects relating to the land and title checked by your solicitor or conveyancer.
 Check with the council on zoning or any upcoming developments nearby - particularly those in your immediate neighbourhood, such as new roads and highways or high-rise, high-density unit developments.
-0 Thoroughly examine the property before bidding at auction, including pest and building inspections.
-Most importantly, set your maximum bidding limit and stick to it.
-Ensure all appliances work (i.e. dishwashers, stoves, hot water systems).
-0 eferable sential
+0 Ensure all appliances work (i.e. dishwashers, stoves, hot water systems).
+0